The synthesized, clarinet-heavy music which used to play under emotional moments in sitcoms.

 - Project Runway's "Auf Wiedersehn" music (give or take a clarinet).

-- Arrested Development parodied this music when in season two many hints are dropped that Buster is actually Oscar's son, not George Sr's.
+- Arrested Development parodies the phenomenon in season two every time someone drops a hint that Buster is actually Oscar's son instead of George Sr's.

 - Between this series, the Trope Namer series, Step by Step and Perfect Strangers, perhaps this trope should be renamed "Miller-Boyett Music".